BBC urged to get a ‘grip’ as Match Of The Day 2 set to air without presenters

 On Sunday, Mr Hunt rowed back from demanding an apology for Lineker’s comments.

-Asked whether the corporation’s leadership is too close to the party of Government, Mr Hunt said it was not for him “to make those judgments”.
+Asked whether the corporation’s leadership is too close to the party of Government, Mr Hunt said it is not for him “to make those judgments”.

 Shadow chancellor Rachel Reeves criticised Tory MPs for “putting pressure” on the BBC to take Lineker off air.